Luciano Rebay

-Luciano Rebay (April 23, 1928 – July 14, 2014), known especially for his work on the poet Giuseppe Ungaretti, was one of the leading post-war critics of Italian literature in America.
+Luciano Rebay (April 23, 1928 – July 14, 2014), known especially for his work on the poets Giuseppe Ungaretti, and Eugenio Montale, was one of the leading post-war critics of Italian literature in America.

 Rebay had a long affiliation with Columbia University, where he was the Giuseppe Ungaretti Professor of Italian and, from 2005 until his death, the Giuseppe Ungaretti professor emeritus.

+The following bibliography is a limited selection of his work.
+Rebay published many seminal articles on Montale, Ungaretti, and other Italian writers.
+He also translated many famous Italian poems into English.
+Audio recordings of his readings in the original Italian are still available.